 - Encouraging pursuit of non-Met Council funding for reuse projects

-- Requiring long-term reclaimed water service agreement with users
+- Requiring long-term reclaimed water service agreements with users

 Treated effluent use at wastewater treatment plants